sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 3. [Template for each division](https://github.com/strexx/Ultimate-Frisbee-App/commit/76649895f1f3a2a3cc9d479e42d466d708dfaf61)

 ### 4 - Set up MongoDB in Node
-I've set up MongoDB on a Digital Ocean droplet and fixed the connection with the Database
+I've set up MongoDB on a Digital Ocean droplet and fixed the connection with the Database.

 1. [MongoDB connection](https://github.com/strexx/Ultimate-Frisbee-App/commit/a0ff43c71448ad9f2a0a8de8510b8bf6717b515d)
 2. [Fixed Connection](https://github.com/strexx/Ultimate-Frisbee-App/commit/2c027d0813c23a301a110fb2494012933285fb3e)